esthesis-iot/esthesis-core/setup/dev/README.md

 ## Logging, Tracing, and Metrics

-esthesis is instrumented throughout to support distributed logging, global tracing, and metrics.
+esthesis is instrumented to support distributed logging, global tracing, and metrics.

 ### Logging

 Distributed logging is supported via a Graylog Extended Log Format (GELF) logging appender.
 The appender comes from `quarkus-logging-gelf` module and is configured as part of Quarkus' logger configuration `quarkus.log.handler.gelf.*`.
 The GELF appender is automatically enabled in dev mode but needs to be manually enabled for prod.
 In esthesis' default stack, logs aggregation and visualisation is provided by [Grafana Loki](https://grafana.com/oss/loki/).